Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 12/23/2022 Release

+#### Notes

+This is an update for web only

+#### Features

+**For web** - Ability to change reviewer on inspection while in reviewing status.
+An email distribution list has been added to projects in preparation for emailing reports directly from CRISP.

+#### Bug Fixes

+**For web** - Fix format when long distribution list breaks across page.
+Fix black screens resulting from missing fields.

 ## 10/4/2022 Release

 #### Notes